jxg152130/Car-Rental-Website/README.md

 Hello this is a Car Rental project.
-The User can Sign Up or Sign Up.
-User can Search the cars with 3 paramaters.
+The User can Sign In or Sign Up.
+User can sort the cars based on price and filter the cars based on company, model and type.
 User can know the price and book the car.
-Admin can Add and Modify the cars.
+Admin can add,modify and delete the cars.